estachap/somc-subpages-estachap/src/README.md

 Usage
 =====================

-Upload the zip file to the WP site and activate.
+Upload the zip file to the WP site and activate (/dist/somc-subpages-estachap.zip).

 You can add a shortcode [somc_subpages] to any page where you want to display a list of sub-pages of itself.
 A second way to use is by adding the Subpages widget to a sidebar or another widget area that you can choose under “Appearance > Widget” menu.